Raum

 30

-Copernicus is a lunar impact crater located in eastern Oceanus Procellarum.
+COPERNICUS is a lunar impact crater located in eastern Oceanus Procellarum.
 It was named after the astronomer Nicolaus Copernicus.
 It typifies craters that formed during the Copernican period in that it has a prominent ray system.
 It may have been created by debris from the breakup of the parent body of asteroid 495 Eulalia 800 million years ago.
 Copernicus is visible using binoculars, and is located slightly northwest of the center of the Moon's Earth-facing hemisphere.
 South of the crater is the Mare Insularum, and to the south-south west is the crater Reinhold.

 vault